Icinga/icinga2/doc/19-language-reference.md

 The file names need to match the pattern given in the second parameter.
 When no pattern is specified the default pattern "*.conf" is used.

+## <a id="zone-includes"></a> Zone Includes

+The `include_zones` recursively includes all subdirectories for the given path.

+In addition to that it sets the `zone` attribute for all objects created in these subdirectories to the name of the subdirectory.

+Example:

+    include_zones "etc", "zones.d", "*.conf"
+    include_zones "puppet", "puppet-zones"

+The first parameter specifies a tag name for this directive.
+Each `include_zones` invocation should use a unique tag name.
+When copying the zones' configuration files Icinga uses the tag name as the name for the destination directory in `/var/lib/icinga2/api/config`.

+The second parameter specifies the directory which contains the subdirectories.

+The file names need to match the pattern given in the third parameter.
+When no pattern is specified the default pattern "*.conf" is used.

 ## <a id="library"></a> Library directive

 The `library` directive can be used to manually load additional